-Where the potential victim is under 18, a National Referral Mechanism (NRM) referral should be considered.
+Where a potential victim of modern slavery/human trafficking is under 18, a National Referral Mechanism (NRM) referral should be considered.
 This is usually undertaken by the Police or Local Authority.
 Child victims do not have to consent to be referred into the NRM and a safeguarding referral should also be considered alongside consideration of availability of local services/third sector providers who offer support to victims of county lines exploitation.